forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 How the immune system develops during lifetime and the protection at frequent pathogen entry locations is strengthened.
 In jargon, the ontogenesis and the generated compartmentalization of the immune system.

 > Entire page is **in work, incomplete and some parts need checking**.

-> Early publishing due to the urgently needed rational discussion whether to vaccinate young people including children.
+Early online to contribute to a rational discussion which measures (pharmaceutical and non-pharmaceutical) are adequate and/or needed for the different age groups with a focus on the young.

 > A main reason for the early publishing is the [literature list](#key-literature-and-recommended-readings) which inspires and founds this chapter.

 > References to figures refer to the figures in the corresponding papers.